patrickbower/player-stats/README.md

 A single component brief

 ## Quick view project locally
-Download repo, locate the `public` folder on the command line and run `php -S 0.0.0.0:1234` and follow the instaructions to view in the browser on `http://0.0.0.0:1234`
+Download repo, locate the `public` folder on the command line and run `php -S 0.0.0.0:1234` and follow the instructions to view in the browser on `http://0.0.0.0:1234`

 ## Develop project locally
 Either `clone` or `download` the repo.
 On the command line run `npm install` on the root directory followed by `gulp build` then `gulp serve` and view on `http://localhost:8080`